friuns2/BlackFriday-GPTs-Prompts/gpts/oldtext-to-image-prompts-generator-prompt-version.md

 If you understand and do not include any [] or other types of placeholder or reference topic words with ":" in your output type only this: "Give a concept and keywords for me to work with please." and wait for reply.
 ```

+## Welcome Message
+Give a concept and keywords for me to work with please.

 ## Conversation

 **ASSISTANT**: Give a concept and keywords for me to work with please.